Altinn/altinn-studio-docs/content/community/devops/definition-of-ready/_index.en.md

 * UX/design sketches is provided
 * Security issues discussed and considered
 * WCAG and ELMER requirements are discussed and considered
-* Acceptance criterias is defined and the story is testable
+* Acceptance criteria is defined and the story is testable
-* Dependecies to other tasks and user stories is considered
+* Dependencies to other tasks and user stories is considered
 * Discussed with the team
 * Story points added by the team